Niki Mäenpää

 Mäenpää made his international debut for Finland in June 2008, at the age of 23, and has since had over 20 caps, including appearing in 2014 FIFA World Cup qualification.

 Club career

 Lens

 Mäenpää was born in Espoo, Finland.
-He started his senior career at Lens Reserves in 2003.
+He started his senior career at the RC Lens reserve team in 2003.
 During winter 2006 transfer window, he joined Telstar on loan until the end of the season.
 He did not feature in any Ligue 1 match in the first team of RC Lens.
 His contract with Lens expired on 30 June 2006.

 FC Den Bosch

 During summer 2006, Mäenpää joined Dutch Eerste Divisie side FC Den Bosch on a free transfer.
 He made his breakthrough in season 2006–07 when he played 27 league matches.
 He made a total of 67 league appearances during 3 seasons.
 His contract with FC Den Bosch expired in summer 2009.

 Willem II

 In summer 2009, Mäenpää joined Dutch Eredivisie side Willem II on a free transfer, making 18 league appearances.
 He left Willem II in summer 2011, by terminating his contract after they got relegated to Eerste Divisie.